Stingerman06/Stingerman06_FFXRandomizerPack/README.md

 - Unchangeable Equipment Ability Randomizer(such as Chappu's Sword or the Caladbolg for example)

 $ This will need to be looked into before I can work on it, since some encounters have some AI scripts in them.
 An example being the Guado Guardian while leaving Macalania Temple, will "summon" enemies.
-They actually turn enemies Visible, and simply replacing the enemy with another is already Visible, and will cause a crash when that enemy becomes visible.
+They actually turn enemies Visible, and simply replacing the enemy with another that is already Visible, will cause a crash when that enemy is targeted to become visible.